-The Early Hour has now become a place where you can come first thing to read/look at something enlightening, funny, motivating, shocking, thought-provoking… and feel a little bit connected to all the other early risers.
+Now The Early Hour has become somewhere (online) for other parents to come first thing and read/look at something enlightening, funny, motivating, shocking, thought-provoking… and feel a little bit connected to all the other early risers.
 Like me.
 You’re not alone.

 Interviews, so far, have included: Arianna Huffington on sleep and her morning routine, Benjamin Zephaniah on poetry and politics, the founder of Ella’s Kitchen – Paul Lindley – on building his baby food empire, Rudimental’s DJ Locksmith on fatherhood and touring, filmmaker Corinna McFarlane (The Silent Storm, starring Damian Lewis) on women in film, and Raymond Blanc on eating out sustainably.

 Who makes it happen?

 Founder and Editor-in-chief: Annie Ridout

-Annie writes for The Guardian and is a regular blogger for BabyCentre.
-She speaks about parenting and feminist issues on radio (BBC Radio 5, Resonance FM, the Niall Boylan Show) and has made TV appearances, including BBC’s Victoria Derbyshire show.
-She is an (almost) full time mum to two-year-old Joni, and is expecting a second baby in January 2017.
+I write for The Guardian and Red Magazine, and I’m a regular blogger for BabyCentre.
+I speak about parenting and feminist issues on radio (BBC Radio 5, Resonance FM, the Niall Boylan Show) and have made TV appearances, including BBC’s Victoria Derbyshire show.
+I’m an (almost) full time mum to two-year-old Joni, and 12-week-old Bodhi.

 Contributing Editor: Lauren Davies